fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

     BLINKING_ON_OFF_cmdHandler(
         const FwOpcodeType opCode,
         const U32 cmdSeq,
-        Fw::On on_off
+        Fw::On onOff
     )
   {
     this->m_toggleCounter = 0; // Reset count on any successful command
-    this->m_blinking = Fw::On::ON == on_off; // Update blinking state
+    this->m_blinking = Fw::On::ON == onOff; // Update blinking state

-    // TODO: Add an event that reports the state we set to blinking.
+    // TODO: Emit an event SetBlinkingState to report the blinking state (onOff).
     // NOTE: This event will be added during the "Events" exercise.

-    // TODO: Report the blinking state via a telemetry channel.
+    // TODO: Report the blinking state (onOff) on channel BlinkingState.
     // NOTE: This telemetry channel will be added during the "Telemetry" exercise.

     // Provide command response